papistan/taptrust/README.md

 * `/api/tokens/:tokenId` to delete a coin
 * `/api/tokens/:tokenId/reviews/:reviewId` to delete a review

-As of first commit, parameters for Tokens are:
+The parameters for Tokens are:

 * name
 * category
 * description
+* age
 * symbol
 * website
 * founders